 - Virtually everything written on Songun Blog (with a touch of Engrish thrown in for good measure).
 It's a wonder the author was able to keep it up for so long.

 - Far too many a Creepypasta read as though their author just browsed through a dictionary while coming up with the dialogue and text.
+This pasta is a perfect example.

 - Team Fortress 2 - This edit of "Meet the Spy".